JoddieNgatz/JoddieNgatz/README.md

 ### What i love to do in my free time:

 - 👾 &nbsp; Fun fact: I love hiking 🧗 and conquering mountains ⛰️.
-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 💻 &nbsp; I love exploring new tech stacks and building cool stuff.
 - 📰 &nbsp; Reading & experimenting.
 - 🍕 &nbsp;  Meetups & tech events.
 - 🎯 &nbsp; Inspiration:  I climbed a mountain because it's there. ⛰️